 The Maldives uses the Maldivian Rufiyaa (MVR) as its currency.
 However, many places in the Maldives, especially those catering to tourists, accept US dollars as well.

-It is always a good idea to have a mix of both currencies on hand, as some places may not accept credit or debit cards.
+To ensure you have access to funds during your trip, it is recommended to have a mix of both currencies on hand.
+This is especially important as some places may not accept credit or debit cards, and cash may be the only option for payment.

 3. Dress code